How Do Websites Store Passwords Securely?

 Not good.

-A “good” website adds salt
+The “good” approach adds salt

-Let’s say you specify a password:
+Let’s say you specify a password.

 password